-The Dutch have won bragging rights to speaking the best English (as a second language) in Europe.
-Knocking the Swedes and Danish off the top spot, Dutchie’s have a way with words when it comes to the English language.
+The Dutch have won bragging rights to speaking the best English (as a second language) in Europe, knocking the Swedes and Danish off the top spot.

-In saying that, learning a few key phrases like Dankjewel (thank you) and Goedemorgen (good morning) doesn’t go astray and will help you break the ice with locals.
+In saying that, learning a few key phrases like Dankjewel (thank you) and Goedemorgen (good morning) is never a bad idea and will help you break the ice with locals.

-Besides, you may already know more than you think.
-Dutch has been labelled the easiest language for native English speakers to learn, thanks to a surprising amount of Dutch coming directly from English.
+Besides, you may already know more than you think, thanks to a surprising amount of Dutch coming directly from English.

 Booking in advance can save you a headache, especially if you’re traveling to Amsterdam during peak season (between June and August).
-Hostels inside the city centre usually get booked up in advance during Summer, and some attractions can see you spending hours in a queue if you don't book online.
+Hostels inside the city center usually get booked up in advance during summer, and some attractions can see you spending hours in a queue if you don't book online.

 If you plan on visiting the Anne Frank House, ensure you buy a ticket online prior to making your way there.
 Keep in mind that there are a limited number of tickets available each day.
 If you forgo buying online, be prepared to wait hours in a line that usually stretches around the block.

 When it comes to major museums, your best option is purchasing the I Amsterdam City Card.
-This offers free entrance to most of the city’s cultural delights, including the Van Gogh Museum, the Rijksmuseum and, of course, the Tulip Museum.
+This offers free entrance to most of the city’s cultural delights, including the Van Gogh Museum and the Rijksmuseum.
 It also includes unlimited use of public transport for the duration of your card.

 But, if an innocent cup of caffeine and slice of banana bread is all you’re after, steer clear of the coffee shops – those brownies aren't the type you’re looking for.
 Instead, search for a cafe to get your hot chocolate fix.